Brennen-Hill/Brennen-Hill.github.io/_projects/Badger-Vision.md

 img: assets/img/HackMidwest.jpeg
 importance: 1
 category: hackathon
----
+end: October 2024
+role: Software Engineer

-Brennen Hill, Max Maeder, Jeremy Kintana, Rahul Hathwar, Utkarsh Sharma.
+collaborators: Max Maeder, Jeremy Kintana, Rahul Hathwar, Utkarsh Sharma
 ---

 We won and were noted for the **Best Enterprise Scale Business Solution** at Hack Midwest, the largest hackathon in the region!
 Our team was awarded $2,500 for our project.